 And, yes, new models, there are a lot of modeling scams out there.
 With lots of competition in the modeling industry, and few modeling jobs, some people simply feel that the best way to make money in the modeling industry is to scam people who have dreams of becoming a model, and this is sad.
 It doesn’t have to be that way.
 People who actually know what they are doing know this, too.

-The thing is, new models are ignorant, and there are unethical people out there who take advantage of new models.
+The thing is, new models are ignorant (which does NOT mean that they are not smart.
+There is a difference; learn it), and there are unethical people out there who take advantage of new models.
 The best defense for this is to educate yourself before making the attempt to start a modeling career and to become a model.

 New models, read the following steps to becoming a model, and take heed.
 This is better information than you will find in any modeling book.